rnieva/Playing-with-Sensors---Raspberry-Pi/README.md

 <p>GND --> GND

 - 2 - Create the script.
- After tried several ways to read data from the DTH11, this is the best way.
+ After tried several ways to read data from the DTH11, I have chosen this.
 I’m using the Python library dht11.py provided by [szazo](https://github.com/szazo/DHT11_Python/blob/master/dht11.py).
 In fact you can find here a example perfect.
  Create a Script using the code (DTH11_Sensor.py).
 - 3- Execute the script